DataJuggler/DataTier.Net/README.md

+11.12.2025 Version 5.7.1 - I added support for Nullable dates.
+For 22 years or more I used 1/1/1900 and my work's code was affected so I now write NULL to the database if a date doesn't have a valid date (year > 1900).

 10.29.2025: Version 5.7.0 - I created a GridColumnBuilderControl and Form to create grid columns for a DataJuggler.Blazor.Components Grid for any table or view.